top of page

 There’s something ass-backward about even having to do it, but I felt the need to tell my friends, the people I grew up with.

-We sat at Texas Roadhouse—my best friend was directly in front of me, his sister was next to him, and another one of my friends was next to me.
+My friends and I sat at Texas Roadhouse—my best friend was directly in front of me, his sister was next to him, and another one of my friends was next to me.
 My nails dug into my friend’s thigh—this is when I would tell them, crying as if I had lost ten puppies.

 On brand, I was the most dramatic of them all.

-“We already know,” my best friend said.
 “So, why am I crying this hard,” I responded.

 The only stability I had was in my high school journalism classroom.

 Nothing changed with them.
 They loved me through it.
-But it seemed like things were changing at home - my brother moved away to college and my relationship with my mom was nonexistent.
+But it seemed like things were changing at home - my brother moved away to college, and my relationship with my mom was nonexistent.
 You shouldn’t feel lonely at 17.

 The only stability I had was in my high school journalism classroom.